mtran0989/mtran0989/README.md

-# <a href="https://www.linkedin.com/in/maitran801/">Mai Tran</a>'s IT and Cybersecurity Project Portfolio
+# Mai Tran</a>'s IT and Cybersecurity Project Portfolio

 I don’t just study cybersecurity—I actively build and secure systems to understand how they truly work.